Use Cases

 • Language

 Google allows you to create multiple ad groups in Shopping campaigns.
-At this level, Negative keywords (which filter out irrelevant queries, intents, and audiences) are crucial.
+At this level, negative keywords (which filter out irrelevant queries, intents, and audiences) are crucial.

 Negative keywords are one of the biggest advantages of Shopping campaigns.
 With Performance Max, your options are limited to account-level negative keywords, campaign-level brand exclusions, and a cumbersome form to manually request campaign-level negative keywords.